REPLACE FACTORY SHROUDS, (2020-21).

 |

 FABRICATE 1/8" SPLIT WIRE for BACKSTAY, (Fall 2023).
 The bottom split wire of the backstay adjuster was fabricated with new 1/8" Imperial gauge wire and Nicopress sleeves.
-A single oval, zinc plated, copper Nicopress compression sleeve can support 90% of the breaking strength of the 1/8" 7x19 wire, if it is swaged correctly.
-To exceed 100% strength the split wire was fabricated using dual sleeves, spaced ~1/8" apart, with each sleeve swaged 2 times.
+A single oval, zinc plated, copper Nicopress compression sleeve can support 90% of the breaking strength of the 1/8" 7x19 wire, if it is swaged correctly to specification.
+To exceed 100% strength the split wire was swaged using dual sleeves, spaced ~1/8" apart, with each sleeve swaged 2 times.
 The protruding wire was at least 2 cable diameters long, prior to swaging.
 View "How to Select and Crimp a Swage Sleeve" for more details.
-It is impossible to fabricate a new backstay to the same length as the previous so for this reason the safety wire portion was cut to length after the mast was standing, in Spring 2024.
+It was impossible to fabricate a new backstay to the same length as the previous so for this reason the safety wire portion was cut to length after the mast was standing, in Spring 2024.

 |